An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

 \subsection{Progressive hedging algorithm}

-In our PH procedure, whose main differences from conventional implementations are discussed within this section, we adopt the cost proportional approach described by \citet{watson2011progressive}.
-PH begins with a feasible incumbent solution that includes all candidate lines and updates it whenever a new feasible solution with an improved cost is found.
+In our PH procedure, whose main differences from conventional implementations are discussed within this section, we adopt the cost proportional approach described \blue{in} \cite{watson2011progressive}. \blue{Figure \ref{fig:ph_diagram} illustrates the main steps executed in the PH algorithm.